Top 4 Must-Try Sweets from Rokkatei: From the Classic Marusei Butter Sand to the New 'Genten'|Domingo

 Hokkaido

-Anyone who has been to Hokkaido has surely seen the iconic floral paper bags.
-It's no exaggeration to say that Rokkatei, the company behind the famous 'Marusei Butter Sand,' is a legend among Hokkaido's confections.
-In this article, we'll explore the origins of Rokkatei, its dedication to confectionery, and introduce four of its most iconic sweets.
+Anyone who has visited Hokkaido has surely seen the iconic floral paper bags.
+It's no exaggeration to say that Rokkatei, best known for its "Marusei Butter Sand," is a legend among Hokkaido's famous confections.
+In this article, we'll introduce the origins of Rokkatei, its dedication to confectionery making, and four of its most iconic sweets.

-Rokkatei: Born in Tokachi-Obihiro with the theme of "homestyle snacks"
+Rokkatei: Born in Tokachi-Obihiro with the theme of "homemade-style snacks"

-Rokkatei, now a name synonymous with Hokkaido souvenirs, was founded in 1933 in Tokachi-Obihiro.
+Rokkatei, now synonymous with Hokkaido's famous sweets, was founded in 1933.
+It first began in Tokachi-Obihiro.

 Rokkatei

-From its inception, Rokkatei has strived to create snacks that people can enjoy every day without getting tired of them, just like homestyle treats.
-They've focused on creating welcoming shops and setting prices that allow customers to buy their products without hesitation.
-From a local confectionery, Rokkatei has grown into a company representing Hokkaido, loved by many both within and outside the prefecture.
+From its inception, Rokkatei has strived to create snacks that people won't tire of eating daily, build shops that customers want to visit every day, and set prices that are affordable with pocket money.
+From a local confectionery shop, it has grown into a leading sweets manufacturer representing Hokkaido, loved by many both inside and outside the prefecture.

-Their product line is diverse, not limited to the traditional categories of Japanese (wagashi) or Western (yogashi) sweets.
-Some stores also feature tearooms, offering special sweets and food menus.
+The lineup of sweets is diverse, not confined to the categories of Japanese or Western confectionery.
+Some stores also have tearooms, offering special sweets and food menus.

 Rokkatei